-According to data from the National Center for Education Statistics, psychology is one of the most common majors for undergraduates in the U.S, with nearly 100,000 bachelor's degrees awarded each year.
+According to data from the National Center for Education Statistics, psychology is one of the most common majors for undergraduates in the U.S, with more than 160,000 bachelor's degrees awarded each year.

 Psychology is a broad liberal arts field that covers subject matter ranging from biology to the humanities.
 Specializations in the field range from counseling to forensics to industrial organization.
 What these diverse niches have in common is a commitment to a scientific mode of inquiry that emphasizes observation, experimentation and analysis.
 Psychology majors can apply these skills to a wide range of careers in both the public and private sectors.

 Industries and careers for psychology majors

 Many psychology majors enjoy the benefits of self-employment, while most other psychology graduates typically find work in elementary and secondary schools, ambulatory healthcare services, the government and in hospitals.
 Before you can begin practicing psychology, however, you must pass licensure that can include a one-year internship and taking the Examination for Professional Practice in Psychology.
 Criteria for licensure can vary from state to state.

 While just under half of students who complete a bachelor's degree in psychology go on to graduate school, potentially training to work as a licensed counselor or psychologist, others go on to find work in diverse industries.
 The Bureau of Labor Statistics (BLS) notes that the field of psychology is expected to grow 14 percent through 2026 so there may be plenty of jobs when you graduate from school.

 The annual mean wage for psychologists in 2016 was $94,650 (BLS).
 If you're interested in working out of town, the following states had the highest annual mean wage in the U.S.:

 - Oregon: $95,610

 What jobs can you get with a psychology degree?